LibertyDSNP/spec/pages/Messages/Signatures.md

 1. Hash the serialized string
 1. Sign the hash

-For encrypted messages, the encrypted bytes of the `dsnpData` field can be hashed directly without any serialization.
+To serialize messages, objects must first be converted to a string then prepended with the standard [Ethereum RPC prefix](https://eth.wiki/json-rpc/API#eth_sign).
-For non-encrypted messages, each key-value pair in the `dsnpData` object should be concatenated in alphabetical order with no separator characters.
+To convert messages to a string, each key of the DSNP object should be concatenated with its value in alphabetical order.
+Once converted, the string must be prefixed with "\x19Ethereum Signed Message:\n" and the byte length of the string.

 Once the data is serialized, the serialized string should be hashed using [keccak-256](https://en.wikipedia.org/wiki/SHA-3).
 This fixed length hash generated can then be signed using [secp256k1](https://google.com/search?hl=en&q=secp256k1) and the publishing user's private key.